Welcome to the Arbonne MLM review.

 A pyramid scheme is a “business” model that is based solely on recruiting new members into the system.
 They are promised to get paid for enrolling others into the scheme.

-This model is not sustainable, simply because of a limited number of people living on Earth.
+This model is not sustainable, simply because of the limited number of people living on Earth.

 That is why it is illegal in most countries.

 Arbonne has products to sell, so technically it is not an outright pyramid scheme.
-The question is though, what is more lucrative for Arbonne distributor:
+The question is though, what is more, lucrative for Arbonne distributors:

 - making a profit from selling the products?